MikitaF/theMid/ReadMe.md

             }
         } "
     2. <this one is filled out automatically by Grok> based on the following prompt with variables in [] being filled out from the text fields completed by the user
-        "you are the marketing research specialist working on identifying popular trends aligning with the [IP_description], [Description] direction based on [target_audience] interest in the contest of [event_name].
+        "you are the marketing research specialist working on identifying popular trends aligning with the [IP_description], [asset_description] direction based on [target_audience] interest in the contest of [event_name].
 Make a concise list of key trends from entertainment media and social media trends.
 Output in following jason format:
         {
             "Event trends":{
                 observations:"",